 Although it is still unclear what, if anything, was done with that offer, a bombshell exposé of Psy-Group in the New Yorker found that the aptly-described “Private Mossad for Hire” had not only pitched its psychological warfare tactics to the Trump campaign, but it repeatedly “used fake websites, social-media posts, and staged interactions as part of an effort to influence the public perception of specific targets” ranging from a local board election in California to an anti-Boycott, Divestment, Sanctions (BDS) campaign that targeted “nine activists, including a lecturer at the University of California, Berkeley.”
 By the way, those Anti-BDS efforts, dubbed “Project Butterfly,” tracked back to former members of Israeli Prime Minister Bibi Netanyahu’s government.

-It is pretty amazing, though, that two Arab princes wanted to use an oddly-structured “Private Mossad” to help elect Trump.
+It is pretty amazing, though, that two Arab princes wanted to use a “Private Mossad” to help elect Trump.
 Apparently, they knew where to go because that sort of meddling is par for the course in Israel.
-To wit, “Israeli social media influence company” Archimedes Group recently got bounced from Facebook after running active measures campaigns that use fake accounts to “disrupt elections” in Africa, Asia and Latin America.
+To wit, “Israeli social media influence company” Archimedes Group recently got bounced from Facebook after running an active measure campaign that use fake accounts to “disrupt elections” in Africa, Asia and Latin America.
 And Bibi’s since-scuttled election win was cemented in part thanks to PR agency Kaizler Inbar’s intimidating placement of illegal cameras in polling stations that, according to the firm, helped drive down Arab turnout below 50 percent and, they claim, delivered Netanyahu’s tenuous win.
 They even posed for a post-election picture with Bibi.